my17560/dokuwiki-template-readthedokus/README.md

 Also, you can use google fonts for better looking.
 Lato and Robot fonts are set in font-family in this theme CSS.
 If you decide to use it, check the option in the configuration manager to enable it.
 Change the tags in the following option.

-### Adding a fixed header/footer ###
+### Adding a Fixed Header/Footer ###

 This theme supports a fixed header and footer.
 On the "Template Style Setting" page, enter a header height in the "Header height" option, a footer height in the "Footer height" option.
 The theme will add paddings according to those options on top for header, bottom for footer.
 You can put your own header/footer in "header.html"/"footer.html" in the "lib/tbl/readthedokus/" directory.

 #### 1. Set header/footer height in "Template Style Settings" ####

-These values must be valid css values.
+These values must be valid CSS values.

 e.g. "50px"

 #### 2. Create header.html/footer.html ####

-Create a file "header.html"/"footer.html" under (dokuwiki folder)/lib/tpl/readthedokus/.
+Create a file "header.html"/"footer.html" under (DokuWiki folder)/lib/tpl/readthedokus/.

 Here is a sample header.html.
 This example also shows how to toggle a sidebar.
 Clicking the string "Header" toggles the sidebar.